anurag-developer1/Webflix/README.md

 Check out the demo of the app on YouTube: [Webflix App Demo](https://youtu.be/wYcSF2e1Quw?si=jLUfO44nbmQ30Nay)

 ## Features
-1.Browse a vast collection of movies and tv series by infinite scrolling feature.
+- Browse a vast collection of movies and TV series using an infinite scrolling feature.
-2.Search for movies or tv series by title or genre.
+- Search for movies or TV series by title or genre.
-3.Details page for cast and website details of the selected movie or tv series.
+- View details page for cast and website information of the selected movie or TV series.
-4.User authentication and authorization.
+- User authentication and authorization.
-5.User friendly UI and responsive design.
+- User-friendly UI and responsive design.
-6.User data safely stored and processed.
+- Secure storage and processing of user data.
-7.Create and manage a personal watchlist by adding or removing bookmarks.
+- Create and manage a personal watchlist by adding or removing bookmarks.
-8.RESTful API.
+- RESTful API.

-## Tech Stack (Technologies used)
+## Tech Stack

 ### Frontend
 1. React- As The Frontend Library